casper-network/ceps/text/0091-validator-transfer.md

 This process is somewhat similar to the way delegator bids are currently processed within the [`withdraw_bid`](https://github.com/teonite/casper-node/blob/6d028df56ca7db2edc714603344c8888cb9e0e0e/execution_engine/src/system/auction.rs#L171) entry point or in the [`ValidatorBid` migration](https://github.com/teonite/casper-node/blob/6d028df56ca7db2edc714603344c8888cb9e0e0e/execution_engine/src/engine_state/mod.rs#L504) during protocol upgrade.

+### Handling `Bridge` records

+Bridge records will have to be followed to determine the current public key associated with a validator in following workflows:

+- distributing delegator rewards
+- processing unbonds

+To avoid potential unbounded computation issues (a looping bridge record chain) we propose limiting the max bridge record chain length to 20.
+This should handle all reasonably expected use cases, since currently a bid would have to be changed 3 times in each era for an `UnbondingPurse` to become unprocessable.

+Additionally, we propose setting the cost of calling the `change_bid_public_key` entrypoint to twice that of `add_bid` to disincentivize using it as a potential attack vector.

 ## Drawbacks

 [drawbacks]: #drawbacks

+### No explicit delegator consent

 Introducing this functionality would mean modifying delegators' bids without their explicit consent.
 Until now this could only happen if a validator completely unstaked and delegations had to be returned.

+### Unprocessable entities

+While extremely unlikely, bridge record chains can potentialy introduce an uprocessable entity into the system.
+This must be handled to avoid breaking node functionality - a bridge record chain length error should be handled gracefully and not break the rewards distribution process.

+### Missing tokens

+If an active validator creates an unprocessable chain of bridge records it would make it impossible to distribute rewards and thus a lower than expected number of tokens would be minted.
+We believe that due to the resources needed the likelihood of this impacting the economy is effectively zero.

 ## Rationale and alternatives